MothOnMars/search-gov/README.markdown

 3. Add an admin user to your local app.

 #### 1. Login sandbox
 [Create an account](https://idp.int.identitysandbox.gov/sign_up/enter_email) on Login's sandbox environment.
-This will need to be a real, valid government email address that you can get emails at.
-Something like `your-real-name+search-local@gsa.gov`.
+This will need to be a valid email address that you can get emails at.
 You'll receive a validation email to set a password and secondary authentication method.

 #### 2. Get the Login sandbox private key
 Ask your team members for the current `config/logindotgov.pem` file.
 This private key will let your local app complete the handshake with the Login sandbox servers.